 University friends, Tyler was a filmmaker who first came to prominence with his documentary Kintaro Walks Japan

 , which he made to impress his Japanese girlfriend.
 They were very wacky and outgoing, and became one of the most popular teams to ever run the race due to their comedic antics.
-They dominated the season along with Eric & Jeremy, though to a lesser degree, as they went through a slump in the middle of the season in which they barely escaped elimination three times.
+They dominated the season alongside Eric & Jeremy, though to a lesser degree, as they went through a slump in the middle of the season in which they barely escaped elimination three times in four legs.
 Upon arriving in Colorado during the finale, they fell behind Eric & Jeremy during the initial string of cab rides.
 However, B.J. was able to pass Eric during the final flags Roadblock

 - Bad Liar: When confronted by Monica at the mat at the end of leg 9, saying that they had been spreading rumors about her and Eric to cause friction, Tyler stammered for a few seconds before B.J. said, "There were no mind games."

 - Batman Gambit: During leg 9, they decided to needle Joseph about the flirting between Eric and Monica in order to cause friction in their alliance.

 - Blackmail: According to Joseph & Monica, B.J & Tyler threatened to Yield them unless they gave the Hippies money after their first non-elimination save.
 MoJo did not come through with the money, and so they got Yielded.